teckcamp/teckcamp.github.io/privacy.md

   <br>
 IP address, cookies, device ID – to identify your web browser and device. </summary>

 We also use Google Analytics to report on page views in aggregate to help us understand usage trends.
 We do not pass your personal data to Google and your IP address is anonymised before we share this information with Google Analytics.
-Google uses cookies and can learn about your browsing on Meetup Mates to inform Google ads and other Google services, as explained here: [https://policies.google.com/privacy/partners](https://policies.google.com/privacy/partners)
+Google uses cookies and can learn about your browsing on Meetup Mates to inform Google ads and other Google services, as explained here: <a href="https://policies.google.com/privacy/partners">https://policies.google.com/privacy/partners</a>

  </details>